LTUC/amman-dotnet-401d2/Curriculum/Class28/Facilitator/README.md

      - Provided Demo code in `Pages/Logout.cshtml`
    - Show what `Authorize` and `AllowAnonymous` tags do
      - [Authorization Tags](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/roles?view=aspnetcore-2.2)
      - We are not doing Roles "yet", so just focus on the [Authorize] and [AllowAnonymous] tags.
 The demo code only has [Allow Anonymous] but play with the two tags to show the difference.
 We will add more [Authorize] tags as the project evolves.
+     - You will need to add `app.UseAuthorization();` To the `Configure()` method in the `Startup.cs`.
+Place this bit of code under the `app.UseAuthorization()`.
+This bit of code will allow you to be authorized on specfic pages.

 1. [Claims](./claims.md) (60-90 minutes)
 2. Injecting claims into views (30-45 minutes)
    - We need the ability to inject our claims into our views for personalization purposes.
 You can inject claims in either view specific pages or in _layout pages.
 Here is an example of what that may look like in our code for our view in a shared layout view: (This code is present in the provided demo code)

 ```csharp
 @using Microsoft.AspNetCore.Identity